Continuous Hacking to our technology | Fluid Attacks Help

 4. A severity of the vulnerability is established based on its CVSS score.

-5. A confidential issue is created in Fluid Attacks' bug tracker, and prioritized according to its severity.
+5. An issue is created in Fluid Attacks' bug tracker, and prioritized according to its severity.

 If appropriate, users are notified of the vulnerability including any steps for them to take, but without any details that could suggest an exploitation path.